skylarshaffer/brickinfo/README.md

 ### Update Database

+These instructions are currently outdated, as the database building has switch to a purely BL XML source.
+Instructions will be updated soon.

 Download the source zip, extract it, and copy the **data** folder wherever you want.
 All below database operations will take place in the **data** folder.

 #### Parts